surendersampath/motor_controller/README.md

 cmake ..
 cmake --build .

-Run the main executable inside the build.
+Run the main executable inside the build->main.
 ```

-## Usage - To compile and run the test suite ->
+## Usage - To compile and run the test suite using c suite ->
 ```
 mkdir build
 cd build
 cmake -DTARGET_GROUP=test ..
 cmake ..
-cmake --build .
+ctest

-Run the main executable inside the testsuite.
+Run the test executable inside the testsuite.
 ```

+Note : The application executable "app" is also present at the root of the directory to view the output.